 Although the bill doesn’t refer to the EpiPen brand specifically, Mylan has come under fire for allegedly restricting schools’ access to competing auto-injectors, few though they may be.

-The AuviQ, a smaller and more discreet auto-injector, equipped with a voice function that talked a patient through its deployment, was recalled last year for delivering inconsistent doses of the drug.
+The AuviQ, a smaller and more discreet auto-injector, equipped with a voice function that talked a patient through its deployment, was

 Another option, Twinject, has also been discontinued.

 Adrenaclick is the only other auto-injector still available to consumers.
 It retails for about a quarter of the price of the EpiPen and its manufacturer also makes a generic version.
 Mylan announced several weeks ago that it will be pushing through its own generic.